tongtongcao/C12FDAvgWireEstimator/README.md

 The package is to train avergage-wire estimator for missing cluster on a track by Transformer Masked Auto-Encoder (TMAE).\
 The AI model is designed by pytorch and pytorch-lightning.\

-Before run the package, site-packages need to be installed if CPU only:
+It is recommended to run the package in python virtual enviroment.
-- pip install torch torchvision
+  - To install python virtual enviromen for cup-only, source setup_pytorch_lightning_venv.csh
-- pip install lightning
+  - To install python virtual enviromen for GPU, cuda needs to be installed.
+In ifarm, cuda 12.4 has been installed.
+Change "set use_cuda = 0" into "set use_cuda = 1", then source setup_pytorch_lightning_venv.csh.
+Python virtual enviromen for GPU will be installed.

-- pip install matplotlib
+Then, enter python virtual enviroment,
-- pip install scipy
+  - source venvs/torch-cpu/bin/activate.csh for cpu-only

-If run the package with GPU, cuda needs to be installed.
+  - source venvs/torch-cu124/bin/activate.csh for GPU at ifarm

-To run the package,
+Finally, run the package,
 - python3 train.py ...

 Arguments: